pemsley/coot/blog/_posts/2021-03-11-coot-goes-nuclear.md

 Additionally "Add Hydrogen Atoms" will add Hydrogen atoms using these bond lengths.

-The longer Hydrogen atom bond lengths means that after real space refinement, the resulting model is now typically more consistent with Molprobity clash analysis:
+The longer Hydrogen atom bond lengths means different non-bonded contacts interactions during real space refinement.
+But there were problems.
+An analysis of the anomolies highlighted a few problem with incorrect non-bonded contact (for example, those of some types of Hydrogen bond).
+These were fixed and now the resulting model is now overall typically more consistent with Molprobity clash analysis:

 `$ molprobity.clashscore test.pdb keep_hydrogens=True nuclear=True`